tibordp/pyncette/docs/usage.rst

 Performance
 -----------

 Tasks are executed in parallel.
 If you have a lot of long running tasks, you can set ``concurrency_limit`` in :class:`~pyncette.Pyncette` constructor, as this ensures that there are at most that many executing tasks at any given time.
 If there are no free slots in the semaphore, this will serve as a back-pressure and ensure that we don't poll additional tasks until some of the currently executing ones finish, enabling the pending tasks to be scheduled on other instances of your app.
-Setting ``concurrency_limit`` to 1 is equivalent of serializing the execution of all the taks.
+Setting ``concurrency_limit`` to 1 is equivalent of serializing the execution of all the tasks.